How to start a conversation (with anyone)

 2. Mirror with your body language

-He laughs; you laugh.
-He leans forward; you lean forward.
+He leans forward.
+You lean forward.

 Here’s what’s happening: You’re sending subconscious signals that say, “Hey, we’re on the same wavelength.”
 And this is mirror body language at its finest.